ucdaviscl/cowsl2h/SA/README.md

 1. An older professor from the host country (greater social distance)
 2. A peer (someone around their age) from the host country (less social distance)

 The students were asked to write 200-250 words per email if they were at the intermediate or advanced level, and at least 50 words per email if they were at the beginner level.
-They were instructed to make the emails as realistic as possible and to not use outside resources.
+They were instructed to make the emails as realistic as possible and to not use outside resources (e.g., translators, AI).

 The programs are 10-11 weeks in length.
 Data was collected on the following interval, although not all participants completed all of the tasks: